brave/cookiemonster/README.md

 I eat cookie consent notices. **Nom nom**.

+Cookiemonster automatically detects cookie notices on Web pages.
+It's intended to help with both detection of cookie notices that we don't currently block, and to identify webcompat reports as being related to cookie consent blocking.

+## Deployment status

+Cookiemonster is currently being developed as a Web app which will help us run crawls and/or integrate with the webcompat reporter backend.
+It can also be [used as a library](using-as-a-library).
+In the future, we could even bundle it in the browser.

 ## Setup

 Install [Brave Browser](https://brave.com/linux/), and [xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml), which is required for optimal headless operation.